elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (data section):`
-`Copy bytes from "data  "'s first to the pe header's data section's name's whereabouts for 6.` `Put the data borough's length into the pe header's data section's sizeinbytes.` `Put the data borough's base into the pe header's data section's addressinmemory.` `Put the data borough's length into the pe header's data section's sizeinfile.`
+`Copy bytes from "_data  "_'s first to the pe header's data section's name's whereabouts for 6.` `Put the data borough's length into the pe header's data section's sizeinbytes.` `Put the data borough's base into the pe header's data section's addressinmemory.` `Put the data borough's length into the pe header's data section's sizeinfile.`